Fredase/Heart-Failure/README.md

 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperlipidaemia or already established disease) need early detection and management wherein a machine learning model can be of great help.

+Citation
+Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
+BMC Medical Informatics and Decision Making 20, 16 (2020). (link)
 Source: Kaggle